-So, how can you know then if your dog is affected or not then?
+So, if the DNA tests results are not valid, how can you know whether your dog is affected or not?

 The most reliable way to know if your dogs are affected or not is for all puppies to have their eyes examined by a boarded ACVO Ophthalmologist between 5-7 weeks of age.
 The age for this is very important!
 Affected dogs may “go normal” and it may not show up in tests done at a later age.
 They will however, still be affected.